raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 ## Starter activity

 A computing unplugged activity is quite good to get across the logical process followed by the DHCP service.

-You wil need:
-- A set of cards with a selection of numbers on them
-- A piece of paper
-- A pen or pencil

 Begin by nominating one student to be the DHCP server.
 They own the set of cards, paper and pen/pencil.
 The remaining students are now going to be the dynamic hosts/clients (constantly changing computers) on the network.